pyOpenSci/lessons/publish-share-code/activity-1-share-code.md

   name: python3
 ---

-# Share You Code Activities
+# Share Your Code Activities

 ## Activity 1 - install a package from GitHub

 :::{note}

-If you are comfortable using Git and GitHub and you already have a Python package that you wish to use, make sure that the package structure and source code are in a GitHub or GitLab repository.
+If you are comfortable using Git and GitHub and have a Python package in mind, check the package's repo on GitHub or GitLab to ensure that the package structure and source code are correct.

 If you are working on this during a pyOpenSci workshop, you can use the package you created in our workshop!